 Pastor as Theologian

-Every pastor is already a theologian, but the Master of Theology (Th.M.) program enables pastors to develop specialized theological training in Bible Exposition, Old Testament, New Testament, or Systematic Theology beyond what is possible in the three-year M.Div. program.
+Every pastor is already a theologian, but students of the Master of Theology program receive specialized theological training at the post-Master of Divinity graduate level.

 - Chris B.

 Each modular course consists of 10 weeks of pre-modular instruction and interaction facilitated through an online interface.
 Students then come to campus for a one-week module (per course).
 After the on-campus portion of the course is complete, students receive up to 5 additional weeks of interactive instruction facilitated through the online interface.

 To facilitate doctoral studies which require research-level proficiency in additional languages, the curriculum incorporates Theological German (OT, NT, TH), Akkadian (OT), and Latin (NT, TH), in addition to the advanced studies in Hebrew and Greek.

 There are three major exams pertinent to each discipline which are embedded in corresponding courses.
 These exams serve as Ph.D. qualifying exams.

 The Faculty Advisor will work alongside students in individualized courses on teaching method and practice, in addition to helping produce a thesis-equivalent portfolio.
 At 150-200 pages, this capstone project is composed of at least six scholarly papers, providing a multifaceted background for a future dissertation topic.

 While it also may provide a basis for further graduate study leading to more advanced degrees such as Doctor of Philosophy (Ph.D.) it is, in each case, designed for those preparing for church or mission vocations requiring ordination.